icmaa/vue-storefront/src/themes/icmaa-imp/router/icmaa-cms/README.md

 It's important to have a custom `webpackChunkName`, thats why we use a prefix like `vsf-icmaa-cms-page-custom-` for each new component.

-It's recommended to implement the default `page` mixins to your new component.
+It's recommended to implement the default `page` mixins to your new component to have default methods and meta-data already applied.
 A sample components could look like:
 ```html
 <template>
   <div id="cms-page" v-if="page">